-Ophthalmic Partners treats chalazion for patients in Philadelphia, Pennsylvania; Cherry Hill, New Jersey; and the surrounding communities.
+Ophthalmic Partners treats chalazion for patients in Philadelphia, Pennsylvania and the surrounding communities.

 Chalazion, also called meibomian gland lipogranuloma, is a small bump in the eyelid caused by an oil gland blockage.

 The meibomian glands are tiny oil glands that produce lubricant for the eye.
 Your eye contains about 30 or 40 of these glands within the upper and lower eyelids.
 When the oil in the gland becomes too thick to flow out of the duct that drains the gland, it becomes blocked, creating a lump called a chalazion.
 The oil in the gland may build up and cause the gland wall to break.
-Symptoms include swelling or tenderness in the eyelid, pain, warmth, light sensitivity and increased tear production.
-Chalazions are more common on the upper lid.
+Symptoms include swelling or tenderness in the eyelid, pain, warmth, light sensitivity, and increased tear production.
+A chalazion is more common on the upper lid.
 An eye doctor can diagnose the condition by examining the eyelid.

 A chalazion is not the same as a sty.
 A sty is an infection of the gland while the chalazion is an inflammation.

 WHAT ARE THE RISK FACTORS FOR A CHALAZION?